Staff

 Email: mh171@uark.edu

-Matthew Halbert serves as Assistant Director for the Office of Nationally Competitive Awards.
-He advises students throughout their pursuit of scholarships and fellowships that support research initiatives and graduate education.
-Halbert coordinates the Celebrating Discovery Program which connects Arkansas high school students with current UA undergraduates and their research projects, assists with the Advanced Placement Summer Institute, and the Arkansas Reads program which provides books to elementary schools in the Arkansas Delta.
-Halbert holds a Bachelor of Arts in Music from Central Michigan University, Master of Arts from the University of Rochester and the University of Michigan, and is ABD for a Doctor of Musical Arts in Pedagogy at the University of Iowa.
+Dr. Matthew Halbert serves as Assistant Director for the Office of Nationally Competitive Awards.
+He advises students pursuing scholarships and fellowships supporting research initiatives and graduate education.
+Halbert coordinates the Celebrating Discovery Program, connecting Arkansas high school students with current UA undergraduates involved in research projects.
+He also assists with the Advanced Placement Summer Institute and manages the Arkansas Reads program, which provides books to elementary schools in the Arkansas Delta.
+Halbert earned a Bachelor of Arts in Music from Central Michigan University, a Master of Arts from the University of Rochester and the University of Michigan, and a Doctor of Musical Arts (DMA) in Pedagogy from the University of Iowa.

 Graduate Assistant for the Office of Nationally Competitive Awards